gocd/www.go.cd/source/posts/2015-04-27-Feature-Branch-Support.html.markdown

   build never gets deployed into production, by mistake.

-    Your decision should be based on how much of your tests can reasonably be run for every Pull Request, and how far down the Value Stream can a build containing those changes Go.
+    Your decision should be based on how much of your tests can reasonably be run for every Pull Request, and how far down the Value Stream can a build containing those changes GoCD.
 For some, every test in the system needs to run before it is deemed merge-able and for some, only unit and integration tests might be enough.
 It depends.

     Suppose you have a setup of three pipelines like this: